 Citing a dearth of new orders — caused in no small part by the pending expiration of the production tax credit for wind — Siemens said yesterday it would lay off 615 wind workers in three states.

-Most of the job losses will come in Iowa, where 407 at a Fort Madison blade factory are being put out of work, the Des Moines Register reported, leaving a staff of about 220.
+Most of the job losses will come in Iowa, where 407 at a Fort Madison blade factory workers are being sidelined, the Des Moines Register reported, leaving a staff of about 220.

 The mass Iowa layoffs come mere days after a coalition of individuals and organizations in the state sent a letter to the Iowa Congressional delegation urging an extension of the PTC in order “to stop further job losses and to halt economic deterioration in Iowa and throughout the nation.”

 If only it were up to the Iowa delegation; earlier this year [PDF], all four of the state’s U.S. representatives as well as both senators – Democrat and Republican alike – endorsed an extension of the PTC.

 For Siemens, the move represents a big retrenchment on a U.S. expansion plan that began to unfold toward the end of the last decade.
 Beyond the turbine factory in Fort Madison, Siemens has its headquarters in Orlando, Fla., and an operations center in Houston; Boulder, Colo., is home to an R&D center; Elgin, Ill., has two gearbox factories; and there’s a nacelle factory in Hutchinson, Kans.

 In addition to Fort Madison, job cuts this round are coming in Kansas and Florida.
 The Witchita Business Journal reported that 146 workers were being laid off in Kansas, accounting for nearly half of the Hutchinson plant’s 298-person workforce.
 All the cuts together will leave the company’s U.S. wind-power employment rolls at around 1,000 people, BusinessWeek reported.